ilyas9461/ModBus-Cobot-Arkite/README.md

 - Connect to the dashboard server from IP:29999.
 - Send command to the robot and wait response.

-The sample communication python scrip in the "ur-dashboard-script" directory.
+The sample communication python script is in the [ur-dashboard-script](./ur-dashboard-script) directory.

 **3. Communication Flow for MODBUS Server:**